-The IXS data directly associate the temperature-dependent DS signal observed with the softening of a low energy optical phonon at $Q_{I-CDW}$, and the strong increase of the DS intensity below $T_{I-CDW}$ with a complete condensation of the phonon.
-The corresponding DS signal, at least above $T_{I-CDW}$ (see below), is observed only at $Q_{I-CDW}$=(4 1$\pm$0.28 1), i.e. only along the $K$ direction.
-Moreover, our IXS measurements along the orthogonal direction (4+h 1 1) (see SM) - and in agreement with our ${ab}$ ${initio}$ phonon calculations along this direction - did not reveal any phonon anomaly at (4$\pm$0.28 1 1).
-The IXS phonon data along the two equivalent tetragonal directions of the Brillouin zone centered around $\Gamma_{411}$ in combination with the results of our DFPT calculations demonstrate that the soft-phonon belongs to a transverse optical phonon branch, thereby naturally explaining our observation of a modulation transverse in nature in the DS experiment.
-This accounts for the 'square' pattern formed by the I-CDW reflections previously reported: the satellites are consistently the ones in the direction in which the transverse phonon branch is probed, and are absent in the longitudinal directions~\cite{Merz2021}.
+The IXS data associate the temperature-dependent DS signal with the softening of a low energy optical phonon at $Q_{I-CDW}$, and the strong increase of the DS intensity below $T_{I-CDW}$ with its complete condensation.
+As discussed earlier, above $T_{I-CDW}$ DS is only observed along the $K$ direction, at $Q_{I-CDW}$=(4 1$\pm$0.28 1).
+In agreement, our IXS measurements along the orthogonal direction (4+h 1 1) did not reveal any phonon anomaly at (4$\pm$0.28 1 1)- see also the SM~\cite{SOM}.
+The IXS data along the two tetragonal directions in combination with the results of our DFPT calculations demonstrate that the soft-phonon belongs to a transverse optical phonon branch, which explains the transverse character of the modulation seen in DS and accounts for the 'square' pattern formed by the I-CDW reflections~\cite{Merz2021}.
+The satellites are consistently the ones in the direction in which the transverse phonon branch is probed, and are absent in the longitudinal directions.
 The distinction between longitudinal and transverse geometries is less clear in reciprocal lattice planes with higher L indexes, where they mix, as in the L=5 case of the data presented in ref. ~\cite{Lee2021}.

-We note however, as previously mentioned, that the reconstructed maps of the HK1 plane also show weak satellites along the longitudinal (4+h 1 1) direction at low temperatures, see Fig. \ref{Fig1}(c).
-Unlike the transverse satellites, these are strictly momentum-resolution limited and are not visible at room temperature.
-Furthermore, and even though their origin remains to be clarified, we note that they only appear below $T_{I-CDW}$, and therefore relate to the formation of the long-range CDW order.
+However, as previously mentioned, weak satellites along the longitudinal (4+h 1 1) direction are seen at low temperatures.
+Unlike the transverse satellites, these are strictly momentum-resolution limited, are not visible above $T_{I-CDW}$ nor associated with a soft-phonon~\cite{SOM} and therefore rather relate to the long-range CDW order.